Overview of Virginia Mortgages

 Virginia homeowners should also be aware that they can deduct the mortgage interest that they pay throughout the year from their taxable income when they file both federal and state income taxes.

 Virginia Mortgage Refinance

-Are you planning on refinancing in Virginia?
-You can work with the lender who issued your original mortgage to come up with a new plan that fits better with your current situation.
-Alternatively you are free to shop around and compare the rates of other lenders to find something more competitive.
+When you refinance, you can work with the lender who issued your original mortgage to come up with a new plan that fits better with your current situation.
+Alternatively, you are free to shop around and compare the refinance rates of other lenders to find something more competitive.